gazetteerhk/census_explorer/README.md

 Usage:

-   - `grunt serve` will start the local http server at port 9000 in `app`.
-Note that by default the host is 0.0.0.0 to allow connections from outside the server, if you use a VM or a remote server.
+   - `grunt serve`: Start the local http server at port 9000 in `app`.
+   By default the host is `0.0.0.0` to allow connections from outside the server.
-   - `grunt test` will run frontend tests.
+   - `grunt test`: Run frontend tests.
-   - `grunt build` will execute the build process.
-Running `grunt serve:dist` will run the build process and start the server within `dist`.
-If you are deploying, it is not necessary to run this as the deploy process will build as well.
+   - `grunt build`: Execute the build process.
+   - `grunt serve:dist` will run the build process and start the server within `dist`.
    - `grunt deploy` will build and deploy the site to Github pages.

+## Contribution

+If you have bug report, feature request or anything to discuss, [create an issue](https://github.com/gazetteerhk/census_explorer/issues/new) in our project repo.

+For code contributions, please fork, modify and send Pull Request.

+## License

+**TODO**